The reality of returns on angel investment

 Q: If I want to invest $5,000 as a new angel investor into a new company or companies as part of an angel syndicate, what chances do I have of making a profit in 5 years?

-A: “Very, very slim” to “almost negligible” if you’re talking about investing into one company, increasing to “slim” if the syndicate invests into a dozen or more companies.
+A: “Very, very slim” to “almost negligible” if you’re talking about investing in one startup, increasing to “slim” if the syndicate invests into a dozen or more startups.

 I know I’m going to draw the ire of some of the angel crowd, most of the entrepreneurial crowd and all of the crowdfunding crowd with this response, so it’s important to back it up with an explanation, namely:

 A majority of all new, angel-backed companies fail completely, so if you invest in only one company, the odds are that you will LOSE ALL YOUR MONEY, not just “not make a profit”.

 Several studies and mathematical simulations have shown that it takes investing the same amount of money consistently into at least 20–25 companies before your returns begin to approach the typical return of over 20% for professional, active angel investing.
 This means the greater the number of companies into which the angel syndicate invests, the greater the likelihood of an overall positive ROI.